joergjo/contosoads-containerapp/README.md

 ## Using the app in Azure

-## Try the app in Azure

-The `deploy` CI/CD process creates a series of resources in your Azure subscription.
-These are used primarily for hosting the project code, but there are also additional resources that aid with monitoring and observing how the app is running in the cloud environment.
+The Bicep templates used by `azd` create a series of resources in your Azure subscription.
+These are used primarily for hosting the application and its database, but there are also additional resources that aid with monitoring and observing how the app is running in the cloud environment.

 | Resource                               | Resource Type                                      | Purpose                                                                                                                                           |